matt-user/notes/high-performance-browser-networking.md

 * don't have to repeat full handshake for each connection - abbreviated handshake - start transmitting encrypted data before handshake completes
 * session identifiers - server caches session for every client - or can use session tickets
 * certificate authorities - verify certificate
+* computation cost of encryption
+* can optimize handshake with CDN

+## 5. Introduction to wireless networks

+*